 - Backing up what you do with a snail-mail letter is a good choice.
 Again, if you wish you may include our letter and support documents with your snail mail letter; simply download and print from the top of this page.

 - Use the link below to find your Representative online; every office allows you to write your Rep and email through their website.
 It’s quick, easy; take advantage!
 You may share the link for our packet to back-up your Ask–available Nov.
 6, 2019.

 - Call!
 Call the Washington Office, and if you’re really committed, please call the District Office near you; you may also walk-in your request rather than snail-mail.
 Sample phone script

 - Samples in .pdf: Concerned Citizens / Cancer families&friends Samples in .docsx: Concerned Citizens /Cancer families&friends

 - Phone Script

-DIPG as Ambassador to Public for Childhood Cancer
+DIPG as Ambassador to Congress and the Public for Childhood Cancer

 “…To this day it is not unusual for parents to hear that there are no solutions for their child with DIPG because, ‘the numbers aren’t great enough for investors,’ in the wealthiest country in the world boasting the greatest technologies.
 DIPG children walk bravely toward their death as their bodies decline, in full awareness of what is happening to them in most cases, as their parents must witness this in utter helplessness…”